daniellecrobinson/Data-Rescue-PDX/README.md

 If you find metadata, you should inspect it!
 If it's JSON you can copy and paste in to [JSONLint](http://jsonlint.com/).
 This will format the file so you can read it.
 Then you can copy it into a local text editor to work with it some more.
 If you found JSON metadata, you might still be able to improve it.
 I'm going to try to make a bot that checks your GitHub Issues tomorrow, so watch out for the bot!
 If you are reasonably sure that the metadata you've found is describing the dataset you've adopted -- and nobody has linked to this metadata yet -- leave a comment with a link to the metadata so others can benefit from your detective work!
 **Example:** Our example is a landing page with multiple links to download data.
-Files have XML metadata, which is good but this dataset needs a JSON file that describes its ownership, contents, **and other details.**
+Files have XML metadata, which is good but this dataset needs a JSON file that describes its ownership, contents, and other key details.
+So let's make one!

 8. Editing or creating JSON metadata
 *If you found metadata in another form*, for example XML or even a README with a block of text, you can convert it to the JSON format using a converter or creating a file by hand in a text editor.